NattyNarwhal/wmx/README.md

 Petkovic, Damion Yates, Teemu Voipio, Ben Stern and, well, probably several other people.

+This wmx fork is currently maintained by Calvin Buckley.

 If you want to hack the code into something else for your own amusement, please go ahead.
 Feel free to modify and redistribute, as long as you retain the original copyrights as appropriate.